daveking63/MatplotLib_Resources/README.md

 <ul>
   <li>Source: <a href="http://matplotlib.org">Matplotlib.org's</a> user's guide, gallery, and tutorials.
 This is the group responsible for developing and maintaining the librar/package.
     <ul>
-    <li>code: Both the extensive <a href="https://matplotlib.org/gallery/index.html">gallery of examples<a> and the more in-depth <a href="https://matplotlib.org/tutorials/index.html">tutorial guides</a> provide downloadable zip files of Python code or Jupyter notebooks -- gallery_python.zip, gallery_jupyter.zip, tutorial _python.zip, and tutorial_jupyter.zip.
+    <li>Code: Both the extensive <a href="https://matplotlib.org/gallery/index.html">gallery of examples<a> and the more in-depth <a href="https://matplotlib.org/tutorials/index.html">tutorial guides</a> provide downloadable zip files of Python code or Jupyter notebooks -- gallery_python.zip, gallery_jupyter.zip, tutorial _python.zip, and tutorial_jupyter.zip.
 This code can also be found on github/maptplotlib/matplotlib.
 Together they cover an enormous range of chart or plot types, as well as myriad of keyword and parameter setting.</li>
     </ul>
   </li>
   <li>Source: Chapter 7 of <a href="https://www.apress.com/us/book/9781484239124#otherversion=9781484239131">Python Data Analysis with Pandas, Numpy and Matplotlib</a> by Fabio Nelli, Apress, 2018.
 Explores a range of chart types including: Line, Histogram, Bar, Pie, Countour, Polar, 3D Surfaces, Scatterplots in 3D, Barcharts in 3D, Subplots and Grids of Subplots.